-Distance Education programs (Non-Traditional Campus) are adult students that are lifelong learners who generally are 22 years or older, and/or have additional responsibilities (e.g. family, career, military, community) and are seeking a degree or other educational offering (credit or non-credit) to enhance their professional and/or personal lives.
+Thunder Online students are typically adult students that are lifelong learners who generally are 22 years or older, and/or have additional responsibilities (e.g. family, career, military, community) and are seeking a degree or other educational offering (credit or non-credit) to enhance their professional and/or personal lives.

-Continuation and Graduation Policies Academic Probation/Dismissal Policy
+Continuation and Graduation Policies

+Academic Probation/Dismissal Policy